mickymacirl/CI-P4-ICSB/README.md

 #### Agile Planning

-This project was completed using the agile method, in which small features were delivered in four incremental sprints over a period of two weeks.
+This project was devised using agile practices, with small features delivered in incremental sprints.
+There were four sprints in total, that were distributed out at two weeks.

+All issues were assigned to epics and prioritized utilizing the labels must, should, could, and nice to have.

+They were divided into sprints based on six milestones.
+"Must have" stories were finished first, followed by "should have" stories, and ultimately "could have" and "nice to have" stories.

+This has been done to ensure that all foundational requirements were completed initially, providing the application a complete feel, with must-have features added.

 #### Epics

+This project has 6 main Milestone/Epics:

+1. Basic Setup

+2. Stand Alone Pages Setup

+3. Authentication Setup

+4. Admin Setup

+5. User Views

+6. Documentation

 #### User Stories